gorgarp/TorchPass/README.md

 pip install -r requirements.txt
 ```

-Note: If you intend to use a GPU for training and generation, ensure that you have CUDA installed and configured properly on your system.

 ## Usage

 TorchPass can operate in two main modes: training (`train`) and generation (`generate`).
 The functionality can be controlled using command-line arguments.

-A sample model has been uploaded to Sample/model.pth.
+A sample model has been uploaded to `Sample/model.pth`.
 It was trained over many hours using a custom dataset.

 ### Training Mode